 While as of the date of this notice, the Corporation intends to hold the Meeting as set out above, the Corporation is urging all shareholders to vote by proxy in advance of the Meeting.
-The Corporation encourages shareholders to access the Meeting via a live audio webcast, this webcast will give all shareholders an equal opportunity to access the Meeting regardless of their geographic location.
+The Corporation encourages shareholders to access the Meeting via a live webcast, this webcast will give all shareholders an equal opportunity to access the Meeting regardless of their geographic location.
 Shareholders will have the opportunity to ask questions and provide feedback and we encourage shareholders to participate in the Meeting.

 Shareholders are requested to complete, date, sign and return the accompanying form of proxy for use at the Meeting or any adjournment or postponement thereof.
-Proxies to be used or acted upon shall be deposited with the Corporation's transfer agent no more than 48 hours (excluding Saturdays, Sundays and holidays) before any adjournment or postponement of the Meeting, in accordance with the instructions set forth in the accompanying Circular and the form of proxy.
+Proxies to be used or acted upon shall be deposited with the Corporation's transfer agent no less than two business days before any adjournment or postponement of the Meeting, in accordance with the instructions set forth in the accompanying Circular and the form of proxy.
 The time limit for deposit of proxies may be waived or extended by the Meeting Chair at his or her discretion without notice.

-Shareholders of record at the close of business on August 18, 2023 are entitled to notice of, to attend and vote at the meeting either in person or by proxy.
+Shareholders of record at the close of business on April 15, 2025 are entitled to notice of, to attend and vote at the meeting either in person or by proxy.

-DATED at the City of Calgary, in the Province of Alberta, as of the 18th day of August, 2023.
+DATED at the City of Calgary, in the Province of Alberta, as of the 15th day of April, 2025.